percona/percona-server-mongodb-operator/source/replication.rst

    controlling the Replica Set configuration, but it will also result in not generating certificates and users credentials for new clusters.

-The cluster should also "know" about external nodes for the Replica Sets.
-You can configure this information in the ``replsets.externalNodes`` and ``sharding.configsvrReplset.externalNodes`` subsections of the ``deploy/cr.yaml`` configuration file.
-Following keys can be set to specify each exernal instance of the *Main* cluster, (both Replica Set and Config Server instances):
+The cluster should be able to reach external nodes of the Replica Sets.
+You can provide needed information in the ``replsets.externalNodes`` and ``sharding.configsvrReplset.externalNodes`` subsections of the ``deploy/cr.yaml`` configuration file.
+Following keys can be set to specify each exernal instance of the *Main* site, (both Replica Set and Config Server instances):

 * set ``host`` to URL or IP address of the external replset instance,